Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 Mitigations:

-* All DNS privacy services must offer a DNS privacy service that performs DNSSEC validation.
+* All DNS privacy services must offer a DNS privacy service that performs Domain Name System Security Extensions (DNSSEC) validation.
 In addition they must be able to provide the DNSSEC RRs to the client so that it can perform its own validation.

 The addition of encryption to DNS does not remove the need for DNSSEC [@RFC4033] - they are independent and fully compatible protocols,